anaterna/BscThesis/README.md

+# BSc Thesis - Is degin pattern grime related to technical debt?
+***

-# Retrieve Technical Debt analysis from GitHub repositories
+# 1. Retrieve Technical Debt analysis from GitHub repositories

 ## The script file ``sconar.sh``:
 - will be used to get multiple public GitHub repositories and run SonarQube analysis on them.
 - The SonarQube instance is available locally, and running on port 9000 within a Docker container.
 - The script will be run from the command line, and will take in a list of GitHub repositories as arguments, as well as the SonarQube token to use for the analysis.
-- The script will then run the SonarQube analysis on each repository, and output all the classes that contain instances of Technical Debt and the number of Technical Debt items detected per project
+- The script will then run the SonarQube analysis on each repository, and output all the classes that contain instances of Technical Debt and the number of Technical Debt items detected per project which are retrived from SonarQube API

 ## Prerequisites
 - This script requires the following to be installed: